Annette (film): Plot

 After a swift courtship, provocative stand-up comedian Henry McHenry publicly declares his engagement to world-famous soprano Ann Desfranoux.
-Shortly afterward, Ann gives birth to their daughter Annette, portrayed by a wooden marionette puppet.
+Shortly afterwards, Ann gives birth to their daughter Annette, portrayed by a wooden marionette puppet.
 The marriage becomes rocky when Henry begins to take care of Annette while Ann's career flourishes and takes her overseas.

 Later, Ann has dreams about six women who come forward with allegations of past abuse at the hands of Henry and nightmares about Henry almost killing her.
 Back home, Henry's career begins to spiral, exacerbated by an onstage meltdown, and he comes to resent Ann's continued success.
 The two schedule a private cruise with the goal of mending their relationship.
 However, the cruise ends in disaster when Ann falls overboard during a stormy night after Henry drunkenly forces her to waltz with him.
-After realizing that his wife is dead, Henry gets to an island with Annette using a lifeboat.
+After realizing that his wife is dead, Henry and Annette get to an island using a lifeboat.
 There, both fall asleep, when Ann's ghost suddenly appears and gives her voice to infant Annette as a form of revenge, so she can haunt Henry.

 Though cleared of legal suspicion for Ann's death, Henry finds himself at a financial dead-end without her income.
 He contacts Ann's former accompanist, revealing Annette's singing voice and suggesting they use her gift for a musical act.
 The accompanist reluctantly agrees, having been in love with Ann, and as they tour, Baby Annette becomes a worldwide hit.
 Henry continues to drink heavily and stay out late, haunted by memories of Ann.
 One night, when returning home, Henry overhears Annette singing a rendition of “We Love Each Other So Much”, which was Ann and Henry's song.
 He confronts the accompanist, who implies that he is Annette's real father.
 In retaliation, Henry drowns him in the backyard pool, witnessed by Annette from her bedroom window.
 Henry plans one final performance at the "Hyperbowl" halftime show, but Annette refuses to sing, instead declaring, "Daddy kills people," to the packed stadium.
 Henry is tried and convicted.

 A few years later, Annette visits her father in prison.
-Annette, suddenly portrayed by a living human girl, denies his attempts at reconciliation and even blames her mother for using her to get revenge.
+Annette, suddenly portrayed by a living human girl, denies his attempts of reconciliation and even blames her mother for using her to get revenge.
 She tells him that he now has "nothing to love".
 After the living Annette leaves, the Annette puppet lies lifeless on the floor.